dboone/notes/books/ModernCppDesign.md

 WidgetManager<OpNewCreator<WidgetManager> > widgetManager;
 ```

-It is strange that we have to specific `WidgetManager` twice in the above snippet.
+It is strange that we have to specify `WidgetManager` twice in the above snippet.
 Is there a better way to do this?

 ## 2. Techniques